All content © A6 Physio | Web design www.coppullwebit.co.uk

 Sam Durnian gained her BSc (Hons) Physiotherapy Degree from the University of Teesside and graduated in 1994.
-Subsequently she has worked in the NHS and then moved into private practice in 1996.
-Sam specialises in musculoskeletal physiotherapy and sports injuries and believes prevention of injury is better than cure.
-Consequently Sam believes in looking at each patient as a whole in order to provide fast effective treatment.
+Subsequently she worked in the NHS and then moved into private practice in 1996.
+Sam specialises in musculoskeletal physiotherapy, sports injuries and Pilates and believes prevention of injury is better than cure.
+Sam is trained in the use of Acupuncture to complement her hands on approach of physiotherapy treatment.
+Sam believes in looking at each patient as a whole in order to provide fast effective treatment.

 Sam's interest in sport injuries developed through her own participation in a variety of sports ranging from county netball, national level dressage, club level squash and golf.

 Golf: It is through golf that she has had the good fortune to travel around the UK and Europe with her husband Denis Durnian.

 Sam and Denis formed a successful partnership incorporating golf fit pilates and hands on physiotherapy to enable Denis to continue playing on The European Senior’s Tour 2000 to 2014.
 Denis is now retired from tour golf but continues to play golf as an amateur and is still an advocate of Pilates.

 In 2011 – 2014 Sam worked with the CAP juniors (At the time known as the County Academy Program Supported by England Golf).
 Sam gained extensive experience in working with junior golfers from as early as age 7 through to teenage years.
 Sam continues to work with golfers and has a good working relationship with golf coaches who specialise in golf biomechanics in Lancashire and Cheshire (see our home page for more information).